Course Hero: Copyright concerns

 The documents uploaded for sale are frequently the intellectual property of faculty members, not of the students who post them/sell them.
 Course Hero's Use Policy states that users must be authorized to post the file, however Course Hero does not verify this or notify copyright holders prior to submissions being uploaded.
 These files include exams and their keys, quizzes and their keys, study guides written by instructors.
+Some papers include text copied from Wikipedia, while some are simply copies of Wikipedia articles.

 To protect the rights of the copyright holders, Course Hero must remove infringing content in accordance with the Digital Millennium Copyright Act after receiving a takedown notice from the copyright owner.
 The University of California provides guidance to instructors regarding language to include in course materials that may prevent uploading to Course Hero, as well as language to assert copyright and discourage students from uploading.

 However, the process to remove copyrighted material is burdensome and discourages people from following through on such claims.
-According to some, the sheer volume of material held by Course Hero makes the prospect of takedown requests unlikely since professors must submit a lengthy request for each individual document uploaded.
+According to some, the sheer volume of material held by Course Hero makes the prospect of take-down requests unlikely since professors must submit a lengthy request for each individual document uploaded.

 In March 2022, an assistant professor of business at Chapman University sued students for posting portions of his midterm and final course exams on Course Hero.

-Faculty at Embry-Riddle University developed a search tool called CourseVillian, which searches Course Hero for documents and other artifacts originating from their own university's courses.
+Faculty at Embry-Riddle University developed a search tool called CourseVillain, which searches Course Hero for documents and other artifacts originating from their own university's courses.
 It identified over 200,000 such artifacts.
 The tool automatically partially populates take-down request documents, to aid university staff in asking Course Hero to remove their own work from the web site.

-Personal and Sensitive Information
+Personal and sensitive information

 Student papers uploaded to Course Hero sometimes contain personal or sensitive information, which might then be shared with other users of the site.
-However when users register for Course Hero they grant the company a perpetual license to use the uploaded material.
+However, when users register for Course Hero, they grant the company a perpetual license to use the uploaded material.